Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for dense graphs

 To achieve this, we give an efficient implementation using fast matrix multiplication of the $\tO(m\sqrt n)$ time algorithms of \cite{cairo} and \cite{RV13}.

-The main overhead of the $\tilde{O}(m\sqrt n)$ time algorithms \cite{cairo,RV13} is in computing the distances from a set $S=W\cup \{w\}\cup T$ of $O(\sqrt n\log n)$ nodes: the set $S$ itself can be computed in linear time using random sampling to form a set $W$, BFS from a dummy node to find the node $w$ farthest from $W$ and then BFS from $w$ to find the set $T$ of closest $\sqrt n$ nodes to $w$.
+The main overhead of the $\tilde{O}(m\sqrt n)$ time algorithms \cite{cairo,RV13} is in computing the distances from a set $S$ of $O(\sqrt n\log n)$ vertices.
+Computing the set $S$ itself can be done in linear time.
+In particular, $S$ is defined as the union of a set $W$, a set $T$, and a vertex $w$.
+The set $W$ is simply a random sample.
+The vertex $w$ is the farthest vertex from $W$, which can be computed in linear time via BFS from a dummy vertex adjacent to every vertex in $W$.
+The set $T$ is defined as the closest $\sqrt n$ vertices to $w$, and can be computed by BFS from $w$.
 After one knows all distances from every $s\in S$ to every $v\in V$, it takes linear time to output the Diameter and Eccentricity estimates.

 The main idea of our algorithms is as follows.
 If the Diameter is of size $\leq O(\log n)$, then one does not need all distances between $S$ and $V$, but only those that are $O(\log n)$.
 Small distances are easy to compute with matrix multiplication.
 Let $A$ be the adjacency matrix and $A_S$ be its submatrix formed by just the rows in $S$.
 Then we can find the distances for all pairs in $S\times V$ at distance $\leq t$ by computing $A_S\times A^{t-1}$, which can be computed by performing $t-1$ matrix products of dimension $|S|\times n$ by $n\times n$, and this can be accomplished in $O(tn^{2.05})$ time~\cite{legallrectnew,legallrect}.
 If on the other hand the Diameter is $D\geq 100\log n$, then one can use an $\tilde{O}(n^2)$ time algorithm by Dor et al.~\cite{DorHZ00} to compute estimates of all pairwise distances with an additive error at most $4\log n$.
 The maximum distance estimate computed, minus $4\log n$, will be between $0.96 D$ and $D$, giving a really good approximation already.
 A similar argument works for Eccentricities, and also for $S$-$T$ Diameter.